Government procurement: United Kingdom

+United Nations

+In 2021, the 41 United Nations organizations between them spent US$29.6 billion on purchasing goods and services.
+The UN's Office for Project Services supports UN procurement and publishes an annual analysis of the combined UN expenditure and key trends in UN procurement.

 United States

-Government procurement by public authorities in the United States accounts for about US$7 trillion annually; the central purchasing agency is the General Services Administration (GSA).
-Federal procurement is governed by the Federal Acquisition Regulation.
-FedBizOpps and USASpending.gov are websites where federal contracts are shown.
-Public announcements of awards has several exemptions, including contracts less than $3.5 million.
+Government procurement and government contracting by public authorities in the United States accounts for about US$7 trillion annually; the central purchasing agency is the General Services Administration (GSA).
+Federal procurement is governed by the Federal Acquisition Regulation which is intended by Congress to ensure that taxpayer money is used wisely, in ways that benefit the public or nation as a whole.

+FedBizOpps operated until 2019 as a source of information on government contracts.
+This is now SAM.gov.
+Public announcements of awards allow for several exemptions, including contracts less than $3.5 million.
 Historically, the procurement data has been criticized for deficiencies leading to a number of reforms.
 In 2013, eight legacy databases were merged into a single system called "System for Award Management" (SAM), where companies interested in doing business with the federal government may register their interest.

 Contracts are not posted online, although two agencies have explored the possibility.

 In January 2014, the Office of Inspector General at NASA released a report criticizing the agency's lack of strategic sourcing.
 Because IT departments were spending autonomously, NASA spent $25.7 million on similar purchases.

 The National Institute of Governmental Purchasing and the Federal Acquisition Institute are active in procurement certification and training.
 A specialized program in procurement law in the United States is located at The George Washington University Law School.

 Vatican City

 Purchasing is overseen by the Secretariat for the Economy, which is responsible for setting purchasing policies and procedures, while responsibility for expenditure is devolved to individual dicasteries and administrations.
+Rules on "transparency, control and competition in the procedures for awarding public contracts of the Holy See and Vatican City State" were published on 19 May 2020 and amended on 16 January 2024.

+World Bank Group

+The World Bank functions like a cooperative owned by its 189 member countries.
+Its own procurement activities are handled at a corporate level, and its Procurement Framework, approved in July 2015 and operational since July 2016, applies to projects and programmes which are supported with World Bank funds.
+The Procurement Framework has four key principles: